Lasers for Skin Rejuvenation – Sydney, Canberra, Adelaide & Gold Coast

 For example, when treating broken capillaries in the face, a wavelength of 532nm (nanometers) is selected.
 Once the laser beam is fired, the energy travels through the skin and is absorbed by the capillary.
 This is where the colour of the laser beam is important because different colours of light are attracted and absorbed by specific structures within the skin.
 This process is technically known as “selective thermolysis”.
 In this particular instance, 532nm is a green light which is attracted to capillaries, whereas a 694nm wavelength of light is red in colour and mostly attracted to pigmentation such as freckles.
 Once a freckle has absorbed laser energy, it is broken down by the body and disposed of.
-The freckle will crust up, form a scab and then fall off within 1-3 weeks.
+The freckle will crust up, form a scab and then fall off within 1 to 3 weeks.
 This amazing technology allows lasers to select their targets without damaging the surrounding tissue.

-What causes a laser to target different tissue within the skin is controlled by its wavelength – also known as the energy of the light.
-Many high end lasers of today are manufactured as multi platform stations which allow for many different wavelengths within the one system, making it very convenient to have multiple conditions treated simultaneously.
-It also makes it more cost effective for Doctors and specialists who can now purchase one laser machine as opposed to 2 or 3.
+What causes a laser to target different tissue within the skin is controlled by its wavelength also known as the energy of the light.
+Many high-end lasers of today are manufactured as multi-platform stations which allow for many different wavelengths within the one system, making it very convenient to have multiple conditions treated simultaneously.
+It also makes it more cost effective for Doctors and Specialists who can now purchase one laser machine as opposed to 2 or 3.

-With the technology moving so rapidly, having the option to upgrade allows for new hand pieces and software to be added while still using the same base unit.
+With the technology moving so rapidly, having the option to upgrade allows for new handpieces and software to be added while still using the same base unit.
 Again, this is cost effective and much easier to provide the latest technology and in turn, the best results possible.

-To perform a laser procedure properly, the operator needs to use a laser with the right wavelength, then select the appropriate power (fluence) and exposure time (pulse width) to achieve selective destruction of the target tissue.
+To perform a laser procedure properly, the operator needs to use a laser with the right wavelength then select the appropriate power (fluence) and exposure time (pulse width) to achieve selective destruction of the target tissue.

 The machines on the market can be broadly broken down into 3 categories:

-- Pulse Dye (Candela V beam) – has a wavelength of 585nm.
-This yellow light targets capillaries very well;
+- Pulse Dye (Candela V beam) has a wavelength of 585nm.
+This yellow light targets capillaries very well.

 - Ruby Laser has a wavelength of 694nm.
-This red light is useful for treating pigmentation in the Q switch mode;
+This red light is useful for treating pigmentation in the Q switch mode.

-- Alexandrite (Candela gentlelase) has a wavelength of 755nm.
-This red light has become well known for its excellent hair removal capabilities;
+- Alexandrite (Candela Gentlelase) has a wavelength of 755nm.
+This red light has become well known for its excellent hair removal capabilities.

-- Diode Laser (lightsheer) has a wavelength of 800nm and is effective for hair removal;
+- Diode Laser (Lightsheer) has a wavelength of 800nm and is effective for hair removal.

-- Infrared lasers include the 1064nm (Gemini, cutera, Sciton), 1320nm (Sciton, candela) and infrared range (Sciton ST and cutera TITAN).
-Infrared lasers cause collagen stimulation and are useful for skin tightening, acne scarring and hair removal in darker skin types;
+- Infrared lasers include the 1064nm (Gemini, Cutera, Sciton), 1320nm (Sciton, Candela) and infrared range (Sciton ST and Cutera TITAN).
+Infrared lasers cause collagen stimulation and are useful for skin tightening, acne scarring and hair removal in darker skin types.

-2. Intense Pulse Light
+2. Intense Pulse Light(IPL)

-3. LED Lights
+3. Light Emitting Diode(LED) Lights

 Lasers should only be used by medical practitioners as they are very powerful tools particularly if they are used for resurfacing.

-Questions to ask your practitioner.
+Questions to ask your Practitioner: